MikkelGodsk/dtu_mlops_exam_project/reports/README.md

 > *experiments.*
 > Answer:

 The overall structure is initialized with the cookiecutter template.
-We have added a folder for conducting different tests.
-Since the data is handled by google drive via dvc the data folder is removed.
 In general we tried to as much as possible to follow the cookiecutter structure.
+Since the original WMT19 dataset took up to much memory in both cloud and drive, we processed the data locally and only included a subset in the proccessed folder in the data folder.
+Thus we deleted the data/external, data/interim and data/raw folders.
+We also deleted the folders notebooks, references, src/features, src/visualization, since we did not use these.
+We filled out the src/data folder and the src/models folder in which we also included a file for evaluating the model and a folder config, with the configuration files.
+We also included the tests folder which holds scripts for conducting different pytests.

 ### Question 6